ozgb/stretchly/README.md

 Please see [http://electron.atom.io/docs/api/tray/](http://electron.atom.io/docs/api/tray/) for Electron's Tray Linux specifics.

+To use *Stretchly* in Gnome, you must install an extension to enable the tray: [AppIndicator and KStatusNotifierItem Support](https://extensions.gnome.org/extension/615/appindicator-support/)

 For Natural breaks, you might need some packages too (`libxss-dev`).

 If *Stretchly* is not starting, you might need to run: